balackLT/adventOfCode/README.md

-# Advent of Code 2019
+# Advent of Code
 ## Description
-The project contains my framework for AoC and solutions for the year 2019.
+The project contains my framework for AoC and solutions for all AoC years.

 ## Usage
 To try solutions for different days, edit `Programs.cs` and change the `day` variable to whichever you want.